projectcalico/felix/README.md

     pip install -e .

-This will install the code and all its dependencies, *except for Neutron*.
+This will install the code and all its dependencies, *except for Neutron or Docker dependencies*.
 This is all you need to work on Felix.
 If you want to work on our OpenStack plugin, you'll also need to install Neutron: doing that is outside the scope of this article.
+If you want to work on Docker integration please see the [calico-docker](https://github.com/Metaswitch/calico-docker) repo.

 To run the unit tests, you'll also need to type: